- Do you want to find out more about engineering and possible careers?

 - Are you in Primary School?
 Find out more about Primary Activities

 - Are you in Year 12?
-Find out more about Headstart Cymru.
+Find out more about the EESW Sixth Form Project or Headstart Cymru

 - Are you in Year 9 or Year 10?
-Find out more about i2E and Go4SET.
+Find our more about i2E or Girls into STEM

 What do we do?